Civil conversations on social media may seem like an oxymoron on the order of “working vacation” or “jumbo shrimp.”

 Let’s say, for argument’s sake, that you don’t allow the use of the word “gay” because you’ve found in the past that it’s been used in a derogatory way—one that is offensive to your colleagues and customers, alike.

 But, as we all know, there are certain uses of the word “gay” that are perfectly acceptable.

 For instance, when Marvel announced that their first gay male superhero will be married with kids, there were plenty of us excited for the news.

-Now let’s say I shared that news on Twitter with a comment that said, “Can’t wait to see what Marvel does with its first openly gay superhero!”
+Now let’s say I shared that news on Twitter with a comment that said, “Can’t wait to see what Marvel does with its first openly gay, married with kids superhero!”

 Your Organization Is Open to Crisis

 Not if your social media moderation policy filters for the word “gay.”
 Now my tweet is hidden.
 And an instigator easily discovers that you filter for the word.

 So they begin to posts positive tweets with keywords they know you filter to ensure that they will be hidden.